codingrehab/podcasts/posts/2017-07-31-replacing-loops.md

 ### Reducing (folding)

-Reducing a collection means to transform all the elements not only one element at a time but also including an accumulator that can help us decide what to do.
+Reducing a collection means, to transform all the elements into a value.
+This transformation does not happen one element at a time, but in conjunction with an accumulator — which can help us decide what to do.

-The `reduce` function takes first a function with two parameters (the accumulator and the current element), then an initial value and last the collection which to take the elements from.
+The `reduce` function expects a function with two parameters (the accumulator and the current element), then an initial value and finally the collection from which to take the elements.

 For example suming all the elements of the collection